 - If the project performs well, the token price would appreciate naturally, which means that a fixed amount of FIAT revenue (1MM for example) would buy fewer tokens (as their price would be higher).
 If we assume a token price of 10 USD (purely as an example), this will net 100k tokens, 40% of which would be burned.

 - If the project performs worse, the token price would be lower, and a fixed amount of FIAT revenue (100k, for example) would buy more tokens.
 If we assume a token price of 0.1 USD, this will net 1MM tokens, 40% of which would be burned.

-In the case of Sharesome, a percentage of the premium on Flame Tokens purchased directly through the platform will be used as funds for Buyback and LP.
+In the case of Sharesome, at least 10% of the premium on Flame Tokens purchased directly through the platform will be used as funds for Buyback and LP.